Navid200/xDrip/docs/Dexcom/G7OnceAMinuteScan.md

 Once every 5 minutes, the scanner showed the transmitter to transmit for about 15 seconds.
 This is exactly how a G6 behaves.

 I then placed my main phone inside a microwave.
 This stopped it from maintaining a Bluetooth handshake with the G7 device.
-The scanner showed that G7 continued to transmit once every 5 minutes for 2 or 3 more cycles.
+The scanner showed that G7 continued to transmit once every 5 minutes for the next 3 cycles.
 Then, G7 went into a more frequent scan mode where it transmitted once every minute for the same period of 15 seconds each.

 I then removed my main phone from the microwave.
 It established connectivity to G7 and backfilled all the readings.
 G7 went back to transmitting once every 5 minutes again in sync with the original cycle.